algesten/str0m/docs/BWE.md

 completion events back to the SendSideBandwidthEstimator when a probe cluster finishes sending.
 Queue management is handled in `src/pacer/queue.rs`.

+#### Probe Padding Sources

+**Location:** `src/streams/mod.rs`, `src/streams/send.rs`
+**WebRTC:** `modules/pacing/packet_router.cc`,
+`modules/rtp_rtcp/source/rtp_sender.cc`

+The stream collection prefers media/RTX padding sources with negotiated TWCC, following WebRTC's `PacketRouter::GeneratePadding`.
+When none is available, an internal `StreamTx` provides padding-only RTP on SSRC 0 during an authorized probe cluster.
+This allows probing before media starts, with audio-only media, and after video send streams are removed.
+It requires neither an initialized video/RTX stream nor a video padding payload type.

+The source becomes available once SRTP keys exist and a sending media section has a negotiated transport sequence extension and payload type with TWCC feedback.
+It uses that section's payload type, MID and transport sequence extension.
+For the Direct API, availability is determined by the configured codecs and extension map of the declared media.
+Pacing waits for SRTP readiness so unsendable padding cannot produce repeated immediate deadlines during the transport handshake.

+SSRC 0 has its own extended RTP sequence counter for SRTP and shares the session's TWCC sequence space.
+Its packets pass through the usual SRTP protection and probe cluster correlation.
+Requested bursts are split into padding packets of at most 240 bytes; actual padding bytes are charged to the pacer and recorded for TWCC, matching the existing padding accounting.
+They are excluded from application media byte counts.
+On reception, SSRC 0 is handled before MID/PT media mapping and does not produce media delivery events.

+The fallback exists only during authorized probe clusters; it does not enable continuous padding.
+Startup, ALR, congestion and recovery policies continue to determine when and how much to probe.
+Clusters must meet both their byte target and minimum packet count, including at low rates.
+Empty media queues and a zero regular padding rate do not suppress active probe deadlines.

+Scheduling remains sans-I/O: deadlines are exposed through `Output::Timeout` and advanced by application-supplied `Input::Timeout` values.
+There are no internal timers or threads.

 ### Pacer Control

 **Location:** `src/pacer/control.rs`